 It turns out that not only people, but dogs can also benefit a lot from consuming probiotics, and this has been supported by a vast amount of research.
-Giving probiotics for dogs, pets receive all the same benefits that people do from taking these supplements.
+Giving probiotics to dogs, pets receive all the same benefits that people do from taking these supplements.

 Some of the conditions in dogs that may be helped by probiotics include:

 - Stool eating

 Research in this area is still ongoing, but we've already seen many studies on how probiotics improve dog's skin and coat, how probiotics help with dog's digestion and diarrhea, assist dog's digestive tract, and fight several types of worms in dogs, and can even improve canine's immune system.

 With these benefits, it is good to keep your pet on a regular probiotic regimen, but there are times when dogs can benefit the most from a probiotic.
 Those situations include when the following has happened:

 - The normal intestinal balance may have been disrupted by drugs, like antibiotics, NSAIDs, or steroids

 - Exposure to a pathogenic virus or bacteria